keatonrproud/Deduplication/README.md

 # Deduplication Challenge

-Below is not organized whatsoever.
+This repo is not organized or maintained.
 Feel free to explore or send your thoughts.

 IDEAS:
 1) If we can fix the cos_sim_scores from sentence-transformer and balance for length somehow, we may be on to something.
 When testing on sentences of similar length, in diff languages, it is able to estimate similarities.